What Is a Dental Cleaning?

-Routine dental cleanings are a PREVENTATIVE measure essential in maintaining good oral health.
+Routine dental cleanings are a PREVENTIVE measure essential in maintaining good oral health.
 Each time you visit Fisher Distinctive Dentistry for a dental cleaning, our dentists will clean your teeth using a prophy jet, an instrument that emits a strong jet of water to remove plaque and tartar (hardened plaque).
 Using the prophy jet minimizes the use of sharp instruments to scratch off the plaque allowing for a more comfortable cleaning.
 After your teeth have been cleaned, our dental hygiene assistant will polish and shine your teeth and review oral hygiene instructions.

 The time interval between cleanings varies for each patient.
 Most of our patients will visit us every six months for their regular dental cleaning and exam.
 Some of our patients are on annual check-up intervals as their rate of plaque build-up is below average, while some of our periodontal patients visit us every three or four months for TREATMENT cleanings.
-After your exam we’ll know which type of cleaning (preventive or treatment) is right for you and recommend the appropriate interval.
+After your exam we will know which type of cleaning (preventive or treatment) is right for you and recommend the appropriate interval.

 Routine dental cleanings have many benefits, including: